supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_02_Lab1_Ex1_Deploy_Defender_Endpoint.md

 1. In the "1.
 Onboard a device" area make sure "Local Script (for up to 10 devices)" is displayed in the Deployment method drop-down and select the **Download onboarding package** button.

-1. Under the *Downloads* pop-ipup, highlight the "WindowsDefenderATPOnboardingPackage.zip" file with your mouse and select the folder icon **Show in folder**. **Hint:** In case you don't see it, the file should be in the c:\users\admin\downloads directory.
+1. Under the *Downloads* pop-up, highlight the "WindowsDefenderATPOnboardingPackage.zip" file with your mouse and select the folder icon **Show in folder**. **Hint:** In case you don't see it, the file should be in the c:\users\admin\downloads directory.

 1. Right-click the downloaded zip file and select **Extract All...**, make sure that *Show extracted files when complete* is checked and select **Extract**.